-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives. coursework that is valuable.
+Support personnel, staff, partnerships and materials are essential to tailor and implement the curriculum for students.
+We have witnessed our students be successful in these programs.
+Schoolwide We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 2.2 Action: Professional development addressing English Learners, low income, and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
 Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
 To address this need, our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
 Upon completion of the PD, staff will report training outcomes and plan to implement instructional methodologies learned/gained to increase student achievement and productivity.
 Best practices will also be shared with colleagues to support a school-wide effort.
 Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We will train on our EL Tool Kit which includes effect strategies such as SDAIE.
 We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
 We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low- income, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores increasing by at least 1%.
 We will also consider input from the parents, students, and teachers.
-Scope: Schoolwide We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
-However, because